jonahanton/SSL_medicalimaging/readme.md

-# How Well (and Why) Do Self-Supervised Models Transfer to Medical Imaging?
+# How Well Do Self-Supervised Models Transfer to Medical Imaging?
-This repository contains the codebase for all experiments for the Software Engineering Group Project `How Well (and Why) Do Self-Supervised Models Transfer to Medical Imaging?` (Imperial MSc AI 2022). <br />
+This repository contains the codebase for all experiments for the Software Engineering Group Project `How Well Do Self-Supervised Models Transfer to Medical Imaging?` (Imperial MSc AI 2022). <br />
 Authors: Jonah Anton, Liam Castelli, Wan Hee Tang, Venus Cheung, Mathilde Outters, Mun Fai Chan

 Much of the code is taken/adapted from the codebase for the CVPR 2021 paper [How Well Do Self-Supervised Models Transfer?](https://arxiv.org/abs/2011.13377)